 - mild swelling

 Shin splints often get better with rest or by cutting back on how frequently or how far you run.
+Additionally, supportive shoes with rigid heel counters and arch supports aid in the recovery and may prevent further symptoms.

 5. Hamstring injuries